Adapters

 • Single worker process (no distribution)

-• Lower throughput (~100 jobs/sec)
+• Lower throughput (~100-200 jobs/sec)

-• Polling-based (not push-based like Redis)
+• Polling-based (not event-driven)

 PostgreSQL